Three billion people cannot afford a healthy diet

 Second, price changes over time (inflation) and price differences across countries are both taken into account: all measures are adjusted for differences in purchasing power.
 To this end incomes and expenditures are expressed in so-called international dollars.
 This is a hypothetical currency that results from the price adjustments across time and place.
 An international dollar is defined as having the same purchasing power as one US-$ in the US.
 This means no matter where in the world a person is living on int.-$30, they can buy the goods and services that cost $30 in the US.
 None of these adjustments are ever going to be perfect, but in a world where price differences are large it is important to attempt to account for these differences as well as possible, and this is what these adjustments do.

-6. This figure is lower than the 663 million people defined as undernourished by the UN FAO.
+This figure is higher than the number of people defined as undernourished by the UN FAO.
 Where does this difference come from?
 This study focuses on what people could afford, not what they actually choose to spend their money on.
-Spending 52% of your income on food leaves very little for other important goods such as housing, energy, education, clothing and health.
-Not everyone who could spend this money on achieving an energy sufficient diet will do so.
-They might choose to spend some of their income elsewhere.
+These higher figures suggest that people are having to sacrifice spending on non-food essentials to make sure that they can buy enough food.

 Cite this work